Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 The quality of your soil is as important to the growth of your plant as the weather it will endure.
 With that in mind, it’s best to know the type of soil you have, so you can best amend it to help your plants grow as healthy and strong as possible.

-The Benefits of Soil Testing
+Soil Testing Benefits

 Quality soil will be organically rich and will have both large and small particles to it.
-Quality soil will also be well draining, which will help your plants not get water-logged from heavy rains or excessive watering.
+Quality soil will also be well-draining, which will help your plants not get water-logged from heavy rains or excessive watering.
 It will also be somewhat loosened, not too compact, so that roots can easily grow deep.

 If you want your plants to grow in a healthy environment, you’ll need to test the soil to make sure it has the proper nutrients.
 Odds are that you (or your kids) take vitamins to help amend your body.
 The same thing can be done for your soil.
 You can add nutrients and vitamins back into the soil, but you should only add soil amendments if you know what your soil is lacking.